nuxeo/doc.nuxeo.com-content/src/nxdoc/getting-started/tracks/develop-your-own-java-code.md

 We'll use it to generate a new Nuxeo project and a custom operation.

-## Step 2 - Bootstrap your project
+## Step 2 - Bootstrap Your Project

 From a command line: